Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Materials and Methods

 \begin{itemize}[leftmargin=*] \item \textbf{Emotions}: To control the possible effects of emotions on the engagement with information, we consider six fine-grained basic emotions, namely, anger, disgust, joy, sadness, fear, and surprise \cite{chuai_anger_2022,vosoughi_spread_2018}.
 We first perform standard preprocessing steps (see $\mathit{WordNum}$ variable).
 Subsequently, we use Spacy, an Industrial-Strength Natural Language Processing library in Python, to lemmatize the words.
-Then we count the frequency of words that belong to each of the emotions in each tweet based on the commonly used NRC emotion lexicon \cite{mohammad_crowdsourcing_2013}.
-We calculate the weight of each emotion in each tweet according to the number of corresponding emotion words.
-Tweets without any emotion words are still included in the analysis, with the weights of all emotions being 0. \item \textbf{Topics}: Twitter already labeled the corresponding domains that each tweet belongs to in the collected dataset.
-We extract all the domains in the fact-checked tweets and classify them into six general topics, i.e., Entertainment, Business \& Finance, Politics, Science \& Technology, Emergency Events, and Ongoing News Story.
+Next, we count the frequency of words that belong to each of the emotions in each tweet based on the commonly used NRC emotion lexicon \cite{mohammad_crowdsourcing_2013}.
+As a result, 81.2\% of all tweets contain at least one emotion word.
+We then calculate the weight of each emotion in each tweet according to the number of corresponding emotion words.
+Notably, tweets without any emotion words are still included in the analysis, with the weights of all emotions being 0.

+\item \textbf{Topics}: X/Twitter has already labeled the corresponding domains that each tweet belongs to in the collected dataset.
+We extract all the domains in the fact-checked tweets and classify them into six general topics, \ie, Entertainment, Business \& Finance, Politics, Science \& Technology, Emergency Events, and Ongoing News Story.
 The topic list is shown in Table \ref{tab:domains2topics} in the Appendix.
-For each topic, we have a corresponding dummy variable to denote whether the tweet belongs to it (=1; otherwise 0).
-The descriptive statistics of the above variables are shown in Table \ref{tab:desc_vars} in the Appendix. \end{itemize}
+For each topic, we have a corresponding dummy variable to denote whether the tweet belongs to it ($=$ 1; otherwise 0).
+Each tweet can have multiple topics.
+Thus, the sum of the topic dummy variables for each tweet is not constrained to equal one. \end{itemize} Descriptive statistics for the extracted variables are reported in Table \ref{tab:desc_vars} in the Appendix.